Home business ideas you can start with your skills

 Do I need special licenses for a home business?

 It depends on your business type and location.
 Most businesses need to be registered.
 Some, like catering or childcare, require specific permits and licenses.
-Check with your local city or county government to understand the requirements for your business.
+Check with your local city or county government to understand the requirements for your area.

 Disclaimer